bevansm/PLGSPL/README.md

 ### Assumptions

-- All variants of a given question have the same type.
+- All variants of a given question have the same type, length, and structure.
 - A given question variant is only used in one question (the config uses the `numberChoose` instead)
 - We are given the `infoAssessment.json` file from the assignment configuration.
   - We will use the `zones` field to build the outline for the assignment, including question alternatives.